LDonn32/pands-weekly-tasks/README.md

 I used the append() method which adds a single element to the end of a list.
 It modifies the original list in place and does not return a new list.

 ```
-# Add the current number to the sequence
+# Add the current number to the sequence.
 sequence.append(number)
 ```

 I applied the Collatz rule to the program using if and else statements.
 These statements will check if the number is even or odd and then apply the corresponding rule (If even, divide by 2) or (If odd, multiply by 3 and add 1).

 ```
-        # Apply the Collatz rule
+        # Apply the Collatz rule.
         if number % 2 == 0:
             number = number // 2  # If even, divide by 2
         else: